Supply Chain Attacks: The Essential 2025 Guide to Unstoppable Defense

-Understanding how these supply chain attacks work helps businesses better prepare and protect themselves against these sneaky threats.
+Understanding how these attacks work helps businesses better prepare and protect themselves against these sneaky, high-impact threats.

 What is a Supply Chain?

-The supply chain is basically the team of companies and people that work together to get a product or service from start to finish.
-This includes suppliers, manufacturers, distributors, and service providers.
-It often stretches over different countries and includes many steps.
+The supply chainis basically the team of companies, people, and processes that work together to get a product or service from the point of origin (raw materials or initial code) to the final customer.
+This includes suppliers, manufacturers, logistics providers, distributors, and, critically, software and service providers (vendors).
+It often stretches over different countries and includes many digital and physical steps.

 How to Spot Supply Chain Attacks

-Use tools like code signing and software bills of materials (SBOM) to make sure the software coming in is legitimate and hasn’t been tampered with.
+- Secure Software Practices: Enforce the use of tools like code signing (cryptographically verifying the publisher of software) and Software Bills of Materials (SBOM) to make sure the software coming in is legitimate and hasn’t been tampered with.
+An SBOM provides a complete, auditable list of all components and dependencies in a piece of software.

 How to Prevent Supply Chain Attacks

-• Keep all your software and systems updated to patch any security holes.
+- Patch Management: Keep all your software and systems updated to patch any security holes.
+Prioritize patching systems that interact directly with external vendors or handle software distribution.

 Some Well-Known Supply Chain Attacks